theideasmith/dynamicalcrowds/README.txt

 starting location.

-We"ll start the simulation as a cellular automaton and then build from there
+We"ll start the simulation as a cellular automaton and then build from there.

 -----